A Survey on Hypergraph Mining: Patterns, Tools, and Generators: Future applications and directions

 \subsection{Applications to algorithmic design}

-First, we discuss the possible applications of hypergraph mining to algorithmic design.
-Many results of graph mining, especially patterns, have inspired the design of innovative graph algorithms for real-world applications.
-We expect that such applications can be generalized to hypergraph mining.
+Graph mining patterns have inspired innovative graph algorithms for real-world applications, which we expect can extend to hypergraph mining.

-\smallsection{Degree distributions and singular value distributions.} The observation that real-world graphs usually {exhibit heavy-tailed degree distributions} has been used for the design of graph algorithms, including distributed graph algorithms~\citep{salihoglu2013gps}, degree distribution estimation algorithms~\citep{eden2018provable}, graph traversal algorithms~\citep{zhang2018degree}, knowledge graph completion~\citep{shomer2023toward}, and triangle counting algorithms~\citep{koohi2022lotus}.
-Similarly, skewed singular values in real-world graphs have been used for optimizing triangle counting~\citep{tsourakakis2011counting}.
-Skewed degree distributions and singular value distributions are also observed in real-world hypergraphs {(see \ptref{pattern:heavy_tailed_deg_dist} and \ptref{pat:singular_value_distribution})}.
-Therefore, the above applications are possibly extendable to hypergraphs, for the counterpart algorithmic problems on hypergraphs.
+\smallsection{Degree distributions.} The observation that real-world graphs usually {exhibit heavy-tailed degree distributions} has been used for the design of graph algorithms, including distributed graph algorithms~\citep{salihoglu2013gps}, graph traversal algorithms~\citep{zhang2018degree}, etc. Based on the similar pattern in hypergraphs (see \ptref{pattern:heavy_tailed_deg_dist} and \ptref{pat:singular_value_distribution}), the above applications are possibly extendable to hypergraphs.

 \smallsection{Temporal locality.} In many real-world temporal graphs, the temporal locality is observed, where edges appearing within a smaller temporal window are more likely to interact.
 This property has been used for {designing efficient algorithms for} triangle counting~\citep{lee2020temporal} and graph traversal~\citep{koohi2021exploiting}.
 Several patterns related to temporal locality have been observed in hypergraphs {(see \ptref{pat:temporal_locality} and \ptref{pat:egonet_temp_locality}),} and we expect such patterns to be useful in the design of algorithms for temporal hypergraphs.